KalpanaGoel/reveal.js/README.md

 - Let's take a look
 - ID is ID of the entity type which is needed.
 - Provided different labels for different possible usages
+- Because the label of this entity type might be used in a sentence and when referencing multiple entities we need to provide different labels for the different possible usages.
 - We make annotations translatable by wrapping them into @Translation or @PluralTranslation
 - Along with the label, we have provided storage information in base table
 - We are providing database table(base table) we want event data to be stored.
 - Entities are required to have an ID which they can be loaded by.
 - ID and UUID are database columns
+- UUID to make it easier to track content because it will be same in each environment